limitedeternity/yanes/README.md

 - CPU Data: **0x0000 – 0x00FF**

-  - The latest keypress in form of ASCII code is stored in **0x00FF**.
+  - The latest keypress in form of ASCII code is stored at **0x00FF**.

 - Stack: **0x0100 – 0x01FF**